Red Sox Notes: Andrew Benintendi’s Red-Hot August Has Him On Aaron Judge’s Tail

 And while Judge certainly still is the leader in the clubhouse for the award, Benintendi has raised his average to .280 after Monday and has helped give the Red Sox a 4.5-game lead over the Yankees in the American League East.

-Let’s not forget that that Judge is hitting .155 with one home run and two RBIs, while striking out 25 times this season against the Red Sox.
-That was punctuated by a brutal weekend series at Fenway Park where Judge went 1-for-12 with five strikeouts, as the Red Sox took two out of three from the Bronx Bombers.
+Let’s not forget that Judge is hitting .155 with one home run and two RBIs, while striking out 25 times this season against the Red Sox.
+That was punctuated by a brutal weekend series at Fenway Park, where Judge went 1-for-12 with five strikeouts, as the Red Sox took two out of three from the Bronx Bombers.

 Benintendi for the season hasn’t been much better against New York, as he is hitting .224 with four home runs and 12 RBIs against the division rival.
-But in the last two series against the Yankees, the young outfielder is 8-for-27 four home runs and 10 RBIs, while lifting the Red Sox to a healthy lead in the division.
+But in the last two series against the Yankees, the young outfielder is 8-for-27 with four home runs and 10 RBIs, while lifting the Red Sox to a healthy lead in the division.

-Judge’s 37 home runs and 80 RBIs likely still will get him the trophy, but Benintendi still has time, and he has shown this will be a rivalry within the rivalry for years to come.
+Judge’s 37 home runs and 80 RBIs likely still will get him the trophy, but Benintendi still has time, and he has shown this will be a rivalry for years to come.

 Let’s take a look at more notes from Red Sox vs. Indians.